 Graduate assistants must:

-- Be admitted on a full, provisional, or (in limited cases) restricted basis.
+- Be admitted to a degree program on a full, provisional, or (in limited cases) restricted basis.
 Definitions for these categories can be found in the handbook.

 - Be registered as a student.